SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Maps/Layer_configuration_tags/PopupSkeleton_and_PopupDetails.md

 That other element can be selected in two ways:

 - By specifying the other element in the URL of the map.
-- Putting the data element in the same view as the marker element.
+- By putting the data element in the same view as the marker element.

 #### Specifying the other element in the URL of the map